openforis/sepal_ui/docs/source/tutorials/structure.rst

 model
 ^^^^^

-In this package every :code:`Model` object that will be used in the project are gathered.
+In this package every :code:`Model` object that will be used in the project are gathered learn more in _`<./io-design.html>`.

 message
 ^^^^^^^

 In this package all the messages that will be displayed in the app are gathered in json dictionaries.
-More information in this tutorial.
+More information in _`<./translate-app.html`.

 parameter
 ^^^^^^^^^

 For the sake of maintenance, hard-coded parameter shouldn't be used in the scripts or in the tiles.
 Instead they should be gathered in the parameter package.
-More information in this tutorial
+More information in _`<./sepalize.html>`.

 scripts
 ^^^^^^^